andrewc411/andrewc411/README.md

 - 💹 Proficient in HTML, CSS, and Javascript
 - 💬 Ask me about my time in the GT Bootcamp 🥾
 - 📫 How to reach me: carroll.andrew.r@gmail.com
 - ⚡ Fun fact: I used to be a service industry worker, working for the sake of survival alone.
 Now I work as a developer.
-I work when and where I want to express my creativity while learning skills to enrich my life and further my career in tech 🥰
+I work when and where I want, to express my creativity while learning skills to enrich my life and further my career in tech 🥰